Spectral Analysis and Dirichlet Forms on Barlow-Evans Fractals: Projective Limits

-\begin{proof} Since $\mF i$ is $\sigma-$finite there exists a partition of $F_0$ such that each element of the partition has finite measure.
-Apply Proposition \ref{prop:muinfty} on each member of the partition and then take $\mF {\infty}$ to be their sum. \end{proof}
+\begin{proof} Since $\mF{0}$ is $\sigma-$finite there exists a partition of $F_0$ such that each element of the partition has finite measure.
+By partitioning $F_0$ it follows that the lift of the partition to $F_i$ is also a partition where each piece has finite mass sets then $(F_i,\mF{i})$ is a $\sigma-$finite measure space.
+Each member of the partition of $F_i$ has the same measure as the corresponding member of the partition of $F_0$, so the masses stay bounded in $i$.
+Apply Proposition \ref{prop:projlimitmeas} on each member of the partition starting at $F_0$ and then take $\mF{\infty}$ to be their sum. \end{proof}

-We shall often have probability measures on $F_i$ so that it will be possible to consider directly the limit measure space $(\lim_{\leftarrow}F_i,\mF {\infty})$ without the worry of this corollary.
-Note that as maps from the Borel functions on $F_i$ to the Borel functions on $F_{\infty}$ that $\Phi^{*}_i$ are \B{R}-linear maps.
+We shall often have probability measures on $F_i$ so that it will be possible to consider directly the limit measure space $(\lim_{\leftarrow}F_i,\mF{\infty})$ rather than using this Corollary.
+Note that the $\Phi^{*}_i$ are \B{R}-linear maps from Borel functions on $F_i$ to Borel functions on $F_{\infty}$.